MSBAcademy/Examples/README.md

 # Examples
-Here we collaborate to update the examples related to different topics of different technologies.
+Here we all are collaborate to update the examples related to different topics of different technologies.